-If you already have a hashtag for your senior class, encourage seniors to use it on their social media channels to automatically aggregate content for your Class of 2020 website page.
-If you don’t already have one, create something new so your community can share their experiences with one another via social media.
+If you already have a hashtag for your senior class, encourage seniors to use it on their social media channels to automatically aggregate content for your Class of 2021 website page.
+If you don’t already have a hashtag, create something new so your community can share their experiences with one another via social media.

 Gilroy Unified School District in Gilroy, CA shared moments from their schools’ 2020 graduations using branded hashtags.
 By following #GilroyGrown, their community helped capture the spirit of their cap and gown decorating, car parades, and virtual celebrations.

 Loomis Chaffee cross-posted their senior celebrations and encouraged their community to show their #PelicanPride.
 They also hosted a ton of fun content on their graduation landing page for their students and families to download and share, including branded Zoom backgrounds, wallpapers, phone backgrounds, and more.